 The story behind our Lilium Aviation investment

-How we financed and built the world’s first electric vertical take-off and landing jet
+How we financed and helped build the world’s first electric vertical take-off and landing jet

 How I got into startup investments

 I started my career in 1991 as a freelance software developer, creating a framework for publishing multimedia CD-ROMs.
 In 1998, I launched the German social network hallo.de.
 After this, a CMS with the unfortunate name, Loom, a router (hard and software), and many more failures and small successes.
 My first financially successful company was a SaaS photo service platform, which reached over 100M consumers.
 After selling this company, I stumbled into the investing business with my COO/CFO, Marc Sieberger, and CTO, Alex Koch.
-We wanted to support other founders and started investing our own money under the e42 brand.
+We wanted to support other founders and started investing our own money under the e42 brand, which we recently changed to Freigeist https://freigeist.com/

 Our first era of investments

-In our first 10 years, we focussed on software technology and apps like Wunderlist, myTaxi, kaufDA, Scanbot, Unfade, Outbank and Hole 19.
-While we will continue to make pure software investments, we felt like we should challenge ourselves with new frontiers.
-In the end, this was our core motivation when we started to invest: Support outstanding founders and keep challenging ourselves.
+In our first 10 years, we focussed on software technology and apps like Wunderlist, myTaxi, kaufDA and Scanbot.
+While we will continue to make pure software investments, we felt like we needed to explore further areas of disruptive technologies.
+In the end, this was our core motivation when we started to invest: support outstanding founders and keep challenging ourselves.

 Why we can make “crazy” investments

 We invest our own money.
 That’s a big difference.
 We don’t have constraints on specific industry sectors, stages, ticket-sizes or generic investment hypotheses.
-Today, we are four partners at e42: Marc Sieberger, Alex Koch, Christian Reber and myself.
+Today, we are four partners at Freigeist: Marc Sieberger, Alex Koch, Christian Reber and myself.
 We are all deeply involved in the day to day operations of our startups.
-We are not coming from a pure market perspective.
+We are never coming from a pure market perspective.
 We rather focus on product, technology and design — and we must believe that the founders can deliver and stay with us through challenging times.
-For the Lilium jet Alex had a solid opinion on whether this Lilium Jet could fly in the near future.

 The Lilium investment